-In the case of more complex situations in which the integration flow consists of multiple steps involving interactions with multiple applications, it is imperative that workflow-like capability be leveraged in one or more applications.
+In more complex situations in which the integration flow consists of multiple steps involving interactions with multiple applications, it is imperative that workflow-like capability be leveraged in one or more applications.

 There are no AIA artifacts to be built in this case.
 Direct connectivity must be established between applications.